HenriqueRocha/Stopwatch/README.md

 This project will help me test my assumption.

+## Java 8 vs Kotlin
+Not much to say here.
+Using the Android Studio Profiler I did not notice any performance impact after changing the code to Kotlin.
+For that reason I will keep the code in Kotlin and I will not use Java anymore in this project.

 ## Java 7 vs Java 8
 The first version of the code was written in Java 7.
 Just out of curiosity I wanted to know if changing the code to Java 8 and replacing anonymous